jbottum/t5pat/langchain_markdown20.md

 Open a terminal or command prompt on your system.

-Check if you have Python installed by running the command python --version or python3 --version.
+Check if you have Python installed by running the command the python3 --version.
 This will display the installed Python version.
 If Python is not installed, you need to install it before proceeding.

-Once you have confirmed that Python is installed, you can proceed to install pip using the following command:
+Once you have confirmed that Python3 is installed, you can proceed to install pip using the following command:

 ```
-python -m ensurepip --upgrade
+python3 -m ensurepip --upgrade
 ```

-Note: If you have multiple versions of Python installed, you may need to use python3 instead of python in the above command.

 After running the command, pip should be installed or upgraded to the latest version.

 To verify the installation, you can run pip3 --version to check if pip is installed correctly and display its version.

 That's it!
-You should now have pip installed on your system.
+You should now have pip3 installed on your system.

 ## Step 1 - Installing dependencies for the models (#step1)

 After installing the software above, you will need to install the dependencies.
 From the terminal, please run the commands below

 ```
-pip install transformers
+pip3 install transformers
-pip install langchain
+pip3 install langchain
-pip install torch
+pip3 install torch
 ```

 ## Build your python script, T5pat.py